NASA study in Hawaii paving way for human travel to Mars

-HONOLULU (AP) — A group of NASA-funded researchers are poised to enter an isolated geodesic dome on a Hawaii volcano to study human behavior for long-term space exploration, including a planned voyage to Mars.
+HONOLULU (AP) — A group of NASA-funded researchers is poised to enter an isolated geodesic dome on a remote Hawaii volcano to study human behavior in long-term space exploration, including a planned voyage to Mars.

-The six crew members head into their new home Thursday on the Big Island’s Mauna Loa volcano for an eight-month stay.
-There will be no physical human contact with the outside world, a 20-minute delay in communications to simulate the time it takes for messages to reach earth from Mars and the team will be required to wear space suits whenever they leave the compound.
+The six scientists enter their new home Thursday on the Big Island’s Mauna Loa volcano for an eight-month stay.

-The study will assess the psychological difficulties associated with living in isolated and confined conditions far away from home.
-The University of Hawaii operates the facility called Hawaii Space Exploration Analog and Simulation, or HI-SEAS.
+The team will have no physical contact with people in the outside world and will work with a 20-minute delay in communications, the time it would take for an email to reach Earth from Mars.

-“We’re hoping to figure out how best to select individual astronauts, how to compose a crew and how to support that crew on long-duration space missions,” said principal investigator Kim Binstead, a University of Hawaii science professor.
-The study’s goal, she said, is to “reduce the barriers to a human journey to Mars.”
+The study will assess the psychological difficulties associated with living in isolated and confined conditions for an extended time.

 Most Read Stories